2018 ANNUAL BENEFIT DINNER WEEKEND

 40th Anniversary of Americans on K2

-The 2018 Annual Benefit Dinner features a keynote from Gerlinde Kaltenbrunner, the first woman to climb all 14 8,000-meter peaks—including K2—without supplemental oxygen or high altitude porters.
+The 2018 Annual Benefit Dinner featured a keynote from Gerlinde Kaltenbrunner, the first woman to climb all 14 8,000-meter peaks—including K2—without supplemental oxygen or high altitude porters.
+But her story goes far beyond her accomplishments.

 Each year the AAC recognizes outstanding achievements in conservation, climbing, and service to the climbing community.
 This year is no exception!

-Click HERE to see which stars of climbing, industry leaders, and friends of yours are coming to the Dinner!
+Click HERE to see which stars of climbing, industry leaders, and friends of yours went to the Dinner!

 2018 Host Committee: